 Figure 8.1 — Determination of structural resistance by material non-linear analysis

-In the case of direct resistance check of bolted joints using spring model for the bolts the recommended maximum allowed plastic strain for bolts εmpb should be taken as 25 % of its maximum plastic strain εmb.
+(3) In the case of direct resistance check of bolted joints using spring model for the bolts the recommended maximum allowed plastic strain for bolts εmpb should be taken as 25 % of its maximum plastic strain εmb.
 For a bolt alone, this should be determined from the elongation after fracture.
-For bolts according to EN ISO 898-1:2013 these values are summarised in Table 8.1.
+For bolts according to EN ISO 898-1:2013 these values are summarized in Table 8.1.